javi9526/Self_Driving_Car/CarND-LaneLines-P1/writeup.md

 variable depending on brightness sensors values or deep learning methods.

 Another improvement could be to select the ROI before applying gaussian blur and obtaining the edges image with Cannys algorithm.
-This could save some computational cost.
+This could decrease the computational cost.